The Millennium and Christ's Kingdom

 Of Christ, and it's peaceable relation to the world around it.

 Note I did see some things a bit different and become a bit more tolerant of police and solders in a latter research as given at www.JesusAndWar.com.
 May God help us understand His plan!
 See this document for a stunning story related to these things!
-Hey Peachy the story is called.
+Hey Peachy Is the name of the story.

 For Previous Part Click Here